jenkinsci/opentelemetry-agent-metrics-plugin/README.md

 The onMonit step requires the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable to be available when it's executed.
 This variable specifies the target to which agent metrics are sent in the otlp grpc protocol.

-While this env var may be specified manually the easiest way is to use the [opentelemetry-plugin](https://github.com/jenkinsci/opentelemetry-plugin/), configure the _OTLP Endpoint_ setting and enable the _Export OpenTelemetry configuration as environment variables_ setting.
+While this env var may be specified manually, the easiest way is to use the [opentelemetry-plugin](https://github.com/jenkinsci/opentelemetry-plugin/): configure the _OTLP Endpoint_ setting and enable the _Export OpenTelemetry configuration as environment variables_ setting.

-Optionally the Authentication header may be configured and passed to onMonit via the `OTEL_EXPORTER_OTLP_HEADERS` environment variable.
+Optionally the Authentication header may be configured and passed to onMonit via the `OTEL_EXPORTER_OTLP_HEADERS` environment variable (also configurable in the opentelemetry-plugin).

 ### Setup the executable source